Bright traveling breathers in media with long-range, nonconvex dispersion: Computational methodology

 \subsection{Space-time boundary value problem}

 The BBM and conduit equations are examples of nonevolutionary equations in the form

 where $\mathbb{L}$ is a linear, constant coefficient skew-adjoint differential operator while $\mathbb{N}[u,u_t]$ is in general a nonlinear operator acting on $u$ and $u_t$.
-Entering the co-moving frame with velocity $c$ $(\chi=x-ct,\tau =t)$, we recast eq.~\eqref{prototype-pde} as
+Entering the comoving frame with velocity $c$ $(\chi=x-ct,\tau =t)$, we recast eq.~\eqref{prototype-pde} as

-where, $u(x,t) \equiv 1+\beta(\chi,\tau)$ and the linear operator $\Tilde{\mathbb{L}}$ inherits the skew-symmetry.
+where $u(x,t) \equiv 1+\beta(\chi,\tau)$ and the linear operator $\Tilde{\mathbb{L}}$ inherits the skew symmetry.
 Using the scaling symmetry \eqref{Scaling-symmetry-bbm-eq} or \eqref{Scaling-symmetry-conduit-eq}, we set the background mean to unity, without loss of generality.
-In this reference frame, the solution is assumed to be time-periodic with period $T$ and to rapidly decay to a periodic background in space.
-Then, $\beta$ has zero mean in the far field in $\chi$ due to the unit mean normalization of $u$.
+In this reference frame, the solution is assumed to be time periodic with period $T$ and to rapidly decay to a periodic background in space.
+Then $\beta$ has zero mean in the far field in $\chi$ due to the unit-mean normalization of $u$.
 We truncate the domain $(\chi,\tau) \in [-L,L]\times [0,T]$ and take a finite Fourier product basis for the solution field

 The spatial domain is chosen to be sufficiently large so that boundary effects are negligible, leading to a fully periodic product basis.
-The action of the two-dimensional forward and inverse, discrete Fourier transform is denoted by $\mathcal{F}_{2D}(\cdot)$ and $\mathcal{F}_{2D}^{-1}(\cdot)$, respectively.
+The actions of the two-dimensional forward and inverse discrete Fourier transforms are denoted by $\mathcal{F}_{2{\rm D}}(\cdot)$ and $\mathcal{F}_{2{\rm D}}^{-1}(\cdot)$, respectively.

-{We now describe the iterative procedure to recover numerical solutions from their weakly nonlinear approximations governed by the NLS equation.
-Having fixed the time-period $T$ to the NLS prediction, the solution field $\beta$ and the envelope velocity $c$ need to be determined.} As we will show, the family of unit-mean solutions is three dimensional.
+{We now describe the iterative procedure to recover numerical solutions from their weakly nonlinear approximations governed by the NLS equation, which in {the co-traveling frame, and in terms of fast space and time variables is } { where {$\epsilon = \frac{\tilde{a}\sqrt{\gamma}}{4}$} while the parameters $\gamma(\tilde{k})$ and $\omega_0$ depend on the particular dispersive evolution equation at hand.} Having fixed the time period $T$ to the NLS prediction, the solution field $\beta$ and the envelope velocity $c$ need to be determined.} As we will show, the family of unit-mean solutions is three dimensional.
 While the ansatz \eqref{Product-basis} for $\beta$ can be used in Eq.~\eqref{Space-time-BVP-unit-background}, to determine the velocity $c$, we require an additional condition.
-Multiplying Eq.~\eqref{Space-time-BVP-unit-background} by $\beta_{\tau}$, and isolating the terms containing the velocity $c$ results in $\mathcal{H}(\beta)=c\mathcal{G}(\beta)$.
-Integrating this expression over the entire spatio-temporal domain, we obtain the following self-consistent integral condition for $c$
+Multiplying Eq.~\eqref{Space-time-BVP-unit-background} by $\beta_{\tau}$ and isolating the terms containing the velocity $c$ results in $\mathcal{H}(\beta)=c\mathcal{G}(\beta)$.
+Integrating this expression over the entire spatiotemporal domain, we obtain the self-consistent integral condition for $c$,

 provided the denominator is nonzero.
 Other integral relations for $c$ may similarly be derived.
 Equation \eqref{Self-consistency} is used because it is found to be robust in the sense that iterations converge, it is efficient in the associated iterative procedure, and we never observe the denominator to go to zero.